I am writing this particularly for all those who, like me, are “white” and therefore automatically racist.

 There are a few, less savoury, tasks I leave to my left hand, such as in the toilet.
 In fact, in many cultures around the world, toilet activities are assigned to the left hand while the right hand is kept uncontaminated for eating, especially important if you don’t have cutlery.

 The right dominance affects our legs as well.
 Unless you are a professional footballer who has trained rigorously for years, right-handed people will naturally kick a ball with their right foot.
-And we talk about putting the “best foot forward” while soldiers always set off marching in unison with the right foot.
-Even those who prefer their left foot have to set off with their right.

 I have a daughter-in-law and a granddaughter who are left-handed – that’s how they were born and it became apparent whilst still babies.
 They are at a significant disadvantage – and always have been, trying to live in a world dominated by right-handed people.
 Writing is perhaps the most obvious way in which left-handers really struggle.
 In the past, children were constantly punished at school for using their left hands and were forced to write with their right hands, causing so much damage, holding them back, and making them feel inferior and failures.
 The design and process of writing “joined-up” letters is based on right-handedness.
 Writing from left to right is easy – I can see and check what I’ve written as I go along.
 We don’t even stop to think about how our way of life and expectations discriminate against left-handers.
 Being right-handed is normal – the right way, the best way, the superior way!